 Just before reaching the end of the trail is a marked Aboriginal engraving site (Spirits Rock), which wasn’t on any of my maps and which I wasn’t expecting.
 The clearly visible rock art includes Baiame (the creator god and Sky Father in the dreaming of several language groups), a shield and a number of figures (one holding a shield, and another holding a boomerang).

-It’s not much further to the end of the trail, which offers a view over Ku-ring-gai Chase National Park, with Cowan Creek and Apple Tree Bay to the south-west.
+It’s not much further to the end of the Cowan Track, which offers a nice view over Ku-ring-gai Chase National Park, with Cowan Creek and Apple Tree Bay to the south-west.

-Just beyond the end of the track are some large sandstone boulders; these can be easily climbed to get a slightly better view, and a nice spot for sit and admire the landscape.
-It’s then back the same way, with almost no-one left on any of the tracks with the sun starting to set.
+Just beyond the end of the track are some large sandstone boulders; these can be easily climbed to get a slightly better view, and a nice spot to stop and admire the landscape.
+It’s then back the same way, with almost no-one left on any of the tracks as the sun starts to set.
 It hasn’t been the most exciting I’ve done, but it’s nice to be able to sit and enjoy the views with no-one else around… Both the lookouts are nice, but if you’re going to pick one I’d definitely go with the Cowan Track option.

 0.0km End of Bulara St, Duffys Forest 0.2km Start of Perimeter Trail (locked gate) 0.9km Junction with Long Track (continue along Perimeter Trail) 2.2km Turn onto Wilkins Track 3.0km End of Wilkins Track 3.9km Return to Perimeter Trail 5.1km Turn onto Long Trail 6.1km Turn onto Cowan Track 8.2km End of Cowan Track 11.3km Return to Perimeter Trail 12.2km Bulara St trackhead